GoogleCloudPlatform/bigquery-utils/udfs/datasketches/README.md

 ## Solution Approach

 Custom sketch C++ implementation using Apache Datasketches [C++ core library](https://github.com/apache/datasketches-cpp) is compiled to [WebAssembly](https://webassembly.org/) (WASM) libraries using [emscripten](https://emscripten.org/) toolchain and loaded in BigQuery [JS UDAFs](https://cloud.google.com/bigquery/docs/user-defined-aggregates) and [JS UDFs](https://cloud.google.com/bigquery/docs/user-defined-functions#javascript-udf-structure)

+Note:
+- All the functions defined below are deployed in `bqutil.fn` and `bqutil.fn_<bq_region>` public datasets
+- You can also deploy these functions in your own dataset.
+Refer to this [README](../README.md).

 ## Theta Sketch
 A [Theta Sketch](https://datasketches.apache.org/docs/Theta/ThetaSketchFramework.html) is a data structure and algorithm used to perform approximate count discount calculations on a large dataset without having to store them all individually.
 More details can be found in this [Apache Datasketch](https://datasketches.apache.org/docs/Theta/ThetaSketchFramework.html) public doc.